-Deadlines are approaching for to 3 p.m.
-To raise funds to supmany attractions and events in the 1997 Labor Day Festival but there's still time to sign up.
+At the graduation ceremony, the Speechcrafters were asked to give their impressions of Toastmasters International.
+Along with the expected answers of how they've learned to overcome their nervousness and improved their speaking abilities, several Speechcrafters remarked on their new-found confidence.
+Toastmasters had not only given them self-confidence in public speaking, but they had also many attractions and events in the 1997 Labor Day Festival but there's still time to sign up.
 See details below.
 And this year there's a brand new competition-for men.